spacetelescope/jwst/docs/jwst/background_subtraction/arguments.rst

 ``--wfss_maxiter``
   Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.
   Sets the maximum number of iterations allowed for iterative outlier rejection during determination of the reference background scaling factor.
+If set to 0, no outlier rejection will be applied.
 Defaults to 5.

 ``--wfss_rms_stop``
   Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.